RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Method

 where $A_\mathrm{X}$, $B_\mathrm{X}$ and $\gamma_\mathrm{X}$ have best values of $4.15\times10^{44}$~erg s$^{-1}$, 1.91 and 0.252 respectively.
 The redshift pivot is 0.45 and the mass pivot is given as $6.35\times10^{14} M_\odot$ \citep{bulbul19} .

 The galaxies contributing to the richness measurement $\lambda$ are not only limited to be within $r_{500}$ but also within a certain luminosity range.
-Compared to our previous work we expand this range to be $m^*-3$ to $m^*+2$ and therefore now consider galaxies 0.75~mag fainter than before.
-This leads to a $\sim1.5$ times increase in $\lambda$ compared to runs with the previous RS galaxy luminosity cut.
+Compared to our previous work we expand this range to be $m^*-3$ to $m^*+2$, where the characteristic magnitude $m^*$ is the same as in our previous work and is based on a star formation model with an exponentially decaying starburst at a redshift z = 3 with a Chabrier initial mass function and a decay time of 0.4 Gyr \citep{BC03}.
+We therefore now consider galaxies 0.75~mag fainter than before, which leads to a $\sim1.5$ times increase in $\lambda$ compared to runs with the previous RS galaxy luminosity cut.
+We trace the local imaging depth at the location of a cluster candidate and account for missing sources in cases where the local imaging depth does not reach $m^*+2$ (for further details see Sec.
+3.5 in \citet{Klein19}).

 The distribution of richness given redshift is then searched for peaks and then fitted by so-called peak profiles, which are derived from stacks of clusters with spectroscopic redshifts \citep[see][for examples]{Klein19,Klein22}.
 With this approach we directly perform a calibration against spectroscopic redshifts and include other effects such as the contribution of blue cluster members or the evolution of the used aperture ($r_{500}$) as function of redshift into the profile shape.